 Master of Arts in Migration and Displacement

-The African Centre for Migration & Society (ACMS) at the University of the Witwatersrand invites graduate students to apply to undertake an MA in Migration and Displacement with us in 2017.
+The African Centre for Migration & Society (ACMS) at the University of the Witwatersrand invites graduate students to apply to undertake an MA in Migration and Displacement with us .
 ACMS enrolls a maximum of 25 MA students each year from various academic backgrounds and countries.

 Based in the School of Social Sciences, migration and displacement is an interdisciplinary field encompassing a wide range of disciplines including economics, public health, political science, sociology, urban planning, and development studies.
 With migration and displacement being such important and hotly-debated topics, the course has a wide-ranging academic and practical scope.
 The course is taught by ACMS staff who are widely published and have conducted innovative research projects.